isaacgr/jaysonic/README.md

 `port`: The host port to serve from for the server, or to connect to by the client.
 Default is `8100`. \
 `delimiter`: Delimiter to break requests by.
 Defaults to `\n`. \
 `version`: RPC version to use.
 Defaults to `2.0`. \
+`retries`: The number of retry attempts for the client to connect to the server.
+Default is `2`. \
 `timeout`: The amount of time before a request times out.
 Will return a `-32000` error code.
 The default value is `30` (in seconds).

 The server has an additional option specified by the [NodeJS Docs](https://nodejs.org/api/net.html#net_server_listen_options_callback).